-Have you been wondering just who the mother is on How I Met Your Mother?
-Want to see her face, finally, and know who the actress is?!?!
-Or are you seeking information on fan ideas like the ever-popular missed date matchmaker theory, or the (disproved) Carly Theory?
+Have you been wondering about the mother is on How I Met Your Mother?
 If so, you’re in exactly the right place (at the right time)!

 ORIGINALLY POSTED 1/4/13

-*UPDATED THROUGH SEASON 9, EPISODE 7 “NO QUESTIONS ASKED”*
+UPDATED THROUGH SEASON 9, EPISODE 22 “THE END OF THE AISLE”

 The season 8 finale “Something New” episode of HIMYM revealed that actress Cristin Milioti plays The Mother!
-Ted hasn’t met her yet, but we saw her at the train station, yellow umbrella in hand.
+Ted hasn’t met her yet, but he’s getting close!

 What’s cool is that some of the fan theories are still very much in play!
 Her name could be Tracy, or Hannah.
 She isn’t the same actress as we’ve seen in some other scenarios, but her character could still be the bump girl or the missed date.
 Ted as a slightly unreliable narrator can explain (via memories that are decades old) inconsistencies in how he thought or imagined she looked back then.

-With that in mind, here’s the mother load index – click to jump ahead to any section:
+With that in mind, here’s the mother lode index – click to jump ahead to any section:

 Who She Isn’t